Helene Machado

-Helene Machado [Van Sant] (April 17, 1926 – February 13, 2019) was an outfielder who played from 1946 to 1947 in the All-American Girls Professional Baseball League.
-Listed at 5' 11", 148 lb., she batted and threw right-handed.
+Helene Machado [Van Sant] (April 17, 1926 – February 13, 2019) was an outfielder who played from 1946 to 1947 in the All-American Girls Professional Baseball League (AAGPBL).
+Listed at 5' 11", 148 lbs., she batted and threw right-handed.

+Upbringing

 Machado was born and raised in Venice, California, being the only girl of five siblings.
 Her father was Porfirio Machado, a former boxer who taught his five children to box and play softball.
 As a result, he managed a softball team that included all five of his children and some cousins.

 Afterwards, Helene became a solid softballer in the Los Angeles area while playing on two championship teams in the early 1940s.
 The AAGPBL began scouting her in 1942, but she was not signed until four years later because her father would not let her go to the league.

+Career

 Machado started her career in the league with the Peoria Redwings in 1946 before joining the Fort Wayne Daisies in 1947.
 Unfortunately, her father had his foot amputated after it was stepped on by a horse, so she wanted to go back and help at home and never returned to the league.

 Helene earned the unusual nickname “Chow” in Havana, Cuba after she collected the leftovers of food from her teammates for the street dogs during the spring training of 1947.

 Following her short AAGPBL stint, Machado married George Van Sant.
-They had three sons and three daughters.
-In between, she played softball and baseball in local teams until a knee surgery in 1950 officially ended her career.
+She played softball and baseball in local teams until a knee surgery in 1950 officially ended her career.